In this section

 - The licence plate on a Private Hire car is yellow with black lettering

-The type of cab, company name, date, how many people they can carry and the council logo will appear on the plate.
+The type of cab, licence expiry date, date, how many people they can carry and the council logo will appear on the plate.

 What is a licensed cab?